-- 1. Environmental EngineeringVol.
-II, Garg S. K., Khanna Publishers, New Delhi, 2003 - 2.
-Environmental Engineering, Punmia B. C., Jain A. K., and Jain A., Vol-II, Lakshmi Publications, 2005
+- 1. Environmental Engineering, Garg S. K., Vol. II, Khanna Publishers, New Delhi, 40th Edition, 2020 - 2.
+Environmental Engineering, Vol-II, Punmia B. C., Jain, A. K., and Jain A., Laxmi Publications, 2nd Edition, 2019

-- 1. Manual on Sewerage and Sewage Treatment, CPHEEO, Ministry of Urban Development, Government of India, New Delhi, 1997 - 2.
-Metcalf & Eddy, Wastewater Engineering Treatment and Reuse, Tata McGraw-Hill Company, New Delhi, 2003 - 3.
-Wastewater Treatment, Karia G. L. & Christian R. A., Prentice Hall of India, New Delhi, 2013 - 4.
-Water Supply and Sanitary Engineering, G. S. Birdi, Dhanpat Rai & Sons Publishers
+- 1. Manual on Sewerage and Sewage Treatment, CPHEEO, Ministry of Urban Development, Government of India, New Delhi, 2013 - 2.
+Wastewater Engineering Treatment and Reuse, Metcalf & Eddy, Tata McGraw Hill Company, New Delhi, 5th Edition, 2013 - 3.
+Wastewater Treatment, Karia G L & Christian R A, Prentice Hall of India, New Delhi, 2013 - 4.
+Industrial wastewater management, treatment & disposal, Water Environment Federation, Alexandria Virginia, 3rd Edition, 2008

-(18HS1MG01) ENGINEERING ECONOMICS AND ACCOUNTANCY (Common to all branches)
+(19HS1MG02) ENGINEERING ECONOMICS AND ACCOUNTANCY

+(Common to EEE, EIE, CSE and IT)

-- To explain the basic nature of pure economics and to analyse certain concepts of both Micro & Macro Economics and to know the role of managerial economics in solving problems of business enterprises - To understand different forms of organizing private-sector and public-sector business enterprises and problems which have been encountered by public enterprises in India - To describe each stage of product life cycle with the help different costs and their role in maintaining optimum cost of production and overall profitability by considering different market competitions - To analyse the process involved in preparation of project proposals, to estimate capital required to commence and carry on business projects, to know the various sources of mobilizing required amount of capital and to evaluate investment opportunities - To apply the basic accounting concepts & conventions and to analyse financial position of business enterprise
+- To explain the basic nature of pure economics and to analyse certain concepts of both Micro & Macro Economics and to know the role of managerial economics in solving problems of business enterprises - To understand different forms of organizing private-sector and public-sector business enterprises and problems which have been encountered by public enterprises in India - To describe each stage of product life cycle with the help of different costs and their role in maintaining optimum cost of production and overall profitability by considering different market competitions - To analyse the process involved in preparation of project proposals, to estimate capital required to commerce and carryon business projects, to know the various sources of mobilizing required amount of capital and to evaluate investment opportunities - To apply the basic accounting concepts & conventions and to analyse financial position of business enterprise

-COURSE OUTCOMES: After completion of the course, the student should be able to CO-1: Perform decision making function effectively in an uncertain framework by applying the concepts of economics, manage demand efficiently and plan future course of action
+COURSE OUTCOMES: After completion of the course, students should be able to

-CO-2: Select suitable form of business organization which meets the requirements of business

-CO-3: Fix the right price which can best meet the pre-determined objectives of the business under different market conditions

-CO-4: Identify the best source of mobilising capital, select most profitable investment opportunity, carry out & evaluate benefit/cost, life-cycle and Break-even analysis on one or more economic alternatives

-CO-5: Prepare book of accounts and understand overall position of the business enterprise, therefore, take appropriate measures to improve the situation
+- CO-1: Perform decision making function effectively in an uncertain framework by applying the concepts of economics, manage demand efficiently and plan future course of action - CO-2: Select suitable form of business organization which meets the requirements of business - CO-3: Fix the right price which can best meet the pre-determined objectives of the business under different market conditions - CO-4: Identify the best source of mobilising capital, select most profitable investment opportunity, carry out & evaluate benefit/cost, life cycle and Break-even analysis on one or more economic alternatives - CO-5: Analyze overall position of the business enterprise, therefore, take appropriate measures to improve the situation

-Introduction to Economics: Definition, nature, scope and types of Economics.
+Introduction to Economics & Managerial Economics: Introduction to Economics: Definition, nature, scope and types of Economics.
 Concepts of Macro-Economics: Gross Domestic Product (GDP), Gross National Product (GNP), National Income (NI) & Rate of Inflation.

 Managerial Economics: Definition, nature, scope & significance.

 Elements of Managerial Economics: Demand Analysis, Law of Demand, Elasticity of Demand and Demand Forecasting.